freedomofpress/securedrop-apt-test/README.md

 # securedrop-dev-packages-lfs

 Repository for release candidate and nightly builds of [SecureDrop Workstation](https://github.com/freedomofpress/securedrop-workstation) packages.
-Packages are automatically published to https://apt-test.freedom.press/ .
+Packages in the nightlies directory are deployed to https://apt-test.freedom.press/pool/nightlies and packages in the current stable directory are deployed to https://apt-test.freedom.press/pool/main.

 Packaging logic for building the packages is maintained in [securedrop-builder](https://github.com/freedomofpress/securedrop-builder).